 Get the book designed

 Historical Fiction Book Covers – Jenny Q is a talented historical fiction book cover designer.
 She’s done fabulous work for many authors, including me.
 I credit the terrific design she created for my debut novel Go Away Home as one reason the book attracted the attention of, and was eventually acquired by, Lake Union Publishing.
 I highly recommend Jenny Q. She’s also an excellent editor.
 P.S.
 When Lake Union acquired Go Away Home, they re-designed the cover, so the one you see now is not Jenny’s design.
+She also designed the cover of my contemporary novel Simple Truth proving she is not restricted to historical novel cover design.

 Canva – An online design tool that allows people to create their own designs – from social media banners to stationery to book clovers and much more – using ready-made, customizable templates.
 I’m not a designer, but I found this service easy to use when I needed a social media banner.
 Many Canva services are free.
 You can pay to upgrade for more services.